 To be eligible for a Commonwealth Distance Learning Scholarship, candidates should:

-- Be a citizen of or be granted refugee status from an eligible Commonwealth country, or be a British Protected Person
+- Be a citizen of or have been granted refugee status by an eligible Commonwealth country, or be a British Protected Person.

-- Be permanently and continually resident in an eligible Commonwealth country
+- Be permanently resident in a developing Commonwealth country.

 - Hold a first degree of at least upper second-class (2:1) standard.
 A lower qualification and sufficient relevant experience may be considered in certain cases.

 - Be unable to afford to study the programme without this scholarship.